rpog/nexmo-developer/_partials/stitch/guides/6-push-notifications/android.md

 ### Provision your server key with Nexmo Stitch

 For this next step we'll need three things.
-The server key from Firebase, your Nexmo application's ID, and a JWT without a `sub` field- we'll call that your _system token_.
-We're going to provision your Firebase server key to the Nexmo Stitch API, using your application ID as an identifier and the system token for authentication.
+The server key from Firebase, your Nexmo application's ID, and a JWT without a `sub` field- we'll call that your _application token_.
+We're going to provision your Firebase server key to the Nexmo Stitch API, using your application ID as an identifier and the application token for authentication.
 First, retrieve your Firebase server key from the [Firebase console](https://console.firebase.google.com/) and click on the project you created, or create a new one if you haven't.
 Then continue with these steps:

 1. click the settings icon/cog wheel next to your project name at the top of the new Firebase Console
 2. Click <kbd>Project settings</kbd>